-Temporarily, spouses, legal guardians, and persons with power of attorney may serve as paid direct care workers only when scheduled workers are not available due to COVID-19 and the participant's emergency backup plan cannot be implemented.
+On a case by case basis, temporarily, spouses, legal guardians, and persons with power of attorney may serve as paid direct care workers.

+These situations must be reviewed by OLTL on a case by case basis.
+This flexibility is only available when scheduled workers are not available due to COVID-19 and the participant's emergency backup plan cannot be implemented.
 Spouses, legal guardians and persons with power of attorney will be allowed to serve as paid direct care workers only until a replacement direct care worker is in place and in no case beyond the duration of the COVID-19 emergency declaration.